Tag Archives: ringo awards

 Ringo Awards

 The Mike Wieringo Comic Book Industry Awards is an annual celebration of the creativity, skill, and fun of comics.
-The awards return for their sixth year on Saturday, September 9, 2023 as part of the fan- and pro-favorite convention, The Baltimore Comic-Con.
+The awards return for their ninth year on Saturday, October 18, 2025 as part of the fan- and pro-favorite convention, the Baltimore Comic-Con.

 Unlike other professional industry awards, the Ringo Awards include fan participation in the nomination process along with an esteemed jury of comics professionals.